pbreheny/tumr/README.md

 tumr is a collection of tools for analyzing tumor growth data.

-An example of how to use tumr can be seen under the [Get Started](vignettes/tumr.qmd) tab.
+An example of how to use tumr can be seen in the [Get Started](https://pbreheny.github.io/tumr/articles/tumr.html) page.

 **tumr** includes: